 Junior and Senior courses on the secondary level may be used for undergraduate and graduate credit.
-These may be repeated for credit.
-Individual lessons are intended for students who wish to specialize in voice, piano and explorated instruments are used to the secondary less than the secondary level may be used for undergraduate and graduate credit. and orchestral instruments as well as for those who wish to play or sing for pleasure only.
+These may be repeated for credit on the undergraduate level.

+Individual lessons are intended for students who wish to specialize in voice, piano and orchestral instruments as well as for those who wish to play or sing for pleasure only.
 Students are expected to study on the campus with members of the College music faculty.